Header - Sponsored by - Notch

 Rooms are being held at the

-JW Marriott Indianapolis.
+JW Marriott Downtown

 This is a 20-minute ride from the airport.